yuryromanov/ml/README.md

 Live application is here: [https://murmuring-escarpment-79264.herokuapp.com/admin/](https://murmuring-escarpment-79264.herokuapp.com/admin/).
 Credentials are `admin@example.com` and `PASS11111`.
 I added some test data: `departments`, `employees` and of course 3 `mystery lunches` for 3 months.
 Feel free to remove or add something on this server.

 To create a nice looking interface I used the gem [activeadmin](https://github.com/activeadmin/activeadmin).
 It covers all requirements like authentication, UI to manage employees, departments and so on.
+At the moment I have no access to AWS and I decided to use gravatar to display employees photos.

 For tests, I used [rspec](https://github.com/rspec/rspec-rails) framework and nice [factory_bot](https://github.com/thoughtbot/factory_bot).
 Unfortunately, I spend more time than I expected for this challenge due to the count and size of features.
 By this reason, I decided to save some time and do not write many tests.
 I'm sorry about that.